Position Type: hourly, expected 40 hours/week

 HIP is an Equal Opportunity Employer.
 People of color, queer, gay, lesbian and/or bisexual people, transgender, genderqueer, and/or non-binary folks are encouraged to apply.
 We value employees who are aware of their own cultural lens, along with the impact it has on their interactions and work, and who can effectively connect across cultures and differences, including race, class, gender identity, sexual orientation, and physical ability.

-The individual will work with HIP’s Meal Program Manager to coordinate the operations of HIP’s Lake City Senior Community Meal program.
+The individual will work with HIP’s Co-Executive Director of Operations, fellow Meal Program Coordinators, and AmeriCorps volunteers to coordinate the operations of HIP’s shelter meal program.
 The coordinator will create menus that satisfy nutrition requirements, manage weekly food ordering, prepare for prep shifts, and run meal prep and service.
-Additionally, the coordinator will assist in food production for other HIP programs including After School Meals and various individual community meal opportunities.
-This position requires a detail-oriented individual with a passion for feeding people, especially seniors and community members experiencing homelessness, and the ability to communicate effectively with individuals from diverse backgrounds.
+This individual will be split their time between HIP’s central kitchen in Lake City and our satellite kitchen at the shelter, and so the ability to work independently is a must.
+This position requires a detail-oriented individual with a passion for feeding people, especially community members experiencing homelessness, and the ability to communicate effectively with individuals from diverse backgrounds.

 HIP follows all local and federal health and safety regulations with respect to the COVID-19 pandemic.
 Being a food service provider, an essential service during the pandemic, this is an in-person position that requires interacting with community members.
 All needed PPEs are provided, and everyone must be fully vaccinated to work.